jordemort/jordemort.github.io/src/pages/blog/lwn-wireguard-identity-management.md

 ---
 title: Identity management for WireGuard
-description: My latest LWN article
+description: AKA "Tailscale and its imitators"
 tags:
   - lwn
   - article